-Theodore National Park in North Dakota fee was $20 per car for a 7-day pass.
-We have several more National Parks on our #epicUSroadtrip route, we will get our money’s worth out of the pass.
+The fee of Theodore National Park in North Dakota was $20 per car for a 7-day pass.
+We have several more National Parks on our #epicUSroadtrip route.
+We will get our money’s worth out of the pass.

 3. Make Sure Your Gas Tank Is Full